Java 8 introduced new classes for date and time to resolve the long-standing issues of existing APIs:

 Current date: Thu Dec 19 14:37:38 PKT 2019 Local date: 2019-12-19T14:37:38.606 Zoned date: 2019-12-19T14:37:38.606+05:00[Asia/Karachi]

 In this in-depth article, we looked at Java 8 new date and time API in detail with examples.
-Java 8 new date and time APIs are not only thread-safe but also developer-friendly with easier-to-use utility methods and far better zoned date-time handling.
+Java 8 new date and time APIs are thread-safe and developer-friendly with easier-to-use utility methods and far better zoned date-time handling.

 Here is a short summary of the new date and time APIs we have discussed above:

-- Local Date & Time API: Local date and time API is intended to use for local date and time operations when you no longer required the timezone information.
+- Local Date & Time API: Local date and time API is intended for local date and time operations when you no longer need the timezone information.

 LocalDateTimeclasses are a part of the local API.